shadenc/ANAT/README.md

 The project is designed for use in traffic management, law enforcement, and other smart city applications where it is crucial to detect speed violations in real-time and maintain records for future reference.

+## Why ANAT?

+The system is named **ANAT** (أَناة), a word derived from Arabic meaning **patience** and **deliberation**.
+The choice of this name reflects the broader goal of the project, which is to encourage drivers to slow down, be more patient, and ultimately drive more safely.

+Just as **أَناة** signifies taking actions thoughtfully and calmly, this system aims to instill these values in drivers by enforcing speed regulations.
+The hope is that through the presence of this technology, drivers will adopt safer habits, reducing the risks of speeding and improving road safety overall.
+In Arabic, **أَناة** carries multiple connotations:

+- **أَنْجَزَ عَمَلَهُ في أَناةٍ**: completing work with patience and care.
+- **طَويلُ الأَناةِ**: being long-suffering and patient.
+- **إِنَّهُ لَذُو أَناةٍ وَرِفْقٍ**: possessing calmness and gentleness.

+This name encapsulates the essence of what the system stands for—a technology that doesn't just punish violators but encourages a more composed, deliberate approach to driving.

 ## **Key Features**
 - **Real-time vehicle detection and speed estimation** using computer vision techniques.
 - **Automatic Number Plate Recognition (ANPR)** for vehicles exceeding speed limits.